leonardehrenfried/blog/_posts/2017-01-15-an-in-depth-guide-to-deploying-to-maven-central.md

 published: true
 ---
 So, you've written a library or program in Java or Scala (or any other JVM language) and want to deploy it so that others can use it without configuring extra repos?
 Just deploy it to Maven Central!
-This is a repository of code artifacts and their metadata is _the_ place to publish your code as virtually all JVM build systems pull their dependencies from there.
+This repository of code artifacts and their metadata is _the_ place to publish your code as virtually all JVM build systems pull their dependencies from there.

 I published my first artifact to Maven Central with Maven (the tool, not the repository format) in 2011 and back then it was